manishsat/ado-download-artifact/README.md

 Run manishsat/ado-download-artifact@v1
 Artifact download at  /home/runner/work/test-action/test-action/***
 ```
+Artifact zip file will be available under $GITHUB_WORKSPACE/{artifactName}

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)